Broadway icon Harold Prince dead at 91

-New York: Broadway director and producer Harold Prince — who brought some of the most successful musicals ever to the stage including “The Phantom of the Opera” and won a record 21 Tony awards — died Wednesday after a short illness.
+Broadway director and producer Harold Prince — who brought some of the most successful musicals ever to the stage including ‘The Phantom of the Opera’ and won a record 21 Tony awards — died Wednesday after a short illness.
 He was 91.

-Tributes poured in for Prince, whose glittering career lasted more than 60 years and featured several hit collaborations with fellow musical theater royalty Stephen Sondheim (“Company” and “Sweeney Todd”) and Andrew Lloyd Webber (“Phantom” and “Evita”).
+Tributes poured in for Prince, whose glittering career lasted more than 60 years and featured several hit collaborations with fellow musical theatre royalty Stephen Sondheim (‘Company’ and ‘Sweeney Todd’) and Andrew Lloyd Webber (‘Phantom’ and ‘Evita’).

 Lloyd Webber described him as “the prince of musicals.”

-“This wonderful man taught me so much and his mastery of musical theater was without equal,” the British composer wrote on Twitter.
+“This wonderful man taught me so much and his mastery of musical theatre was without equal,” the British composer wrote on Twitter.

-Prince — called “Hal” by those close to him — passed away in Reykjavik, Iceland, his publicist said in a statement emailed to AFP.
+Prince — called “Hal” by those close to him — passed away in Reykjavik, Iceland, his publicist said in a statement.

 He leaves behind his wife of 56 years, Judy; a son and a daughter, and three grandchildren.